-Red Sox Offseason Primer: Contract Situations For Each Player After 2019 Season
+NESN

 The 2019 Major League baseball season is over, and the result this time around was far different for the Boston Red Sox than this time last year.

 Not only did the Red Sox miss the postseason, but now they have a huge offseason ahead of them.
 With Chaim Bloom hired as Dave Dombrowski’s replacement, he now is tasked with slashing payroll while also keeping the team competitive.
-There are some important decision ahead, such as what to do if J.D.
-Martinez opts out of his contract (a decision he must make in the next few days), and if Mookie Betts should be held onto or traded.
+There are some important decisions ahead, such as what to do if J.D.
+Martinez opts out of his contract (a decision he must make in the next few days) and if Mookie Betts should be held onto or traded.

 With that in mind, below is the contract situation for each Red Sox player with the offseason now underway.